MasangcayJohn/CCDATRCL_EXAM-1/exam_1/README.md

 - Add an asterisk (*) to the tail/end of the Linked list.

-- Display the Linked list.
+- Print the Linked list.

-- Display the last character of the Linked list.
+- Print the last character of the Linked list.

 - Replace the last character of the Linked list with the exclamation symbol (!).

 - Remove the first character of the Linked list.

-- Display the LinkedList.
+- Print the LinkedList.